ballab1/container_build_framework/docs/ActionFolders.md

 Environment Variable | contents
 --- | ---
  CBF['base'] | base folder.
 In the build container, this is '/tmp'.
 In the git workspace, this is the 'build' folder.
+ CBF['bin'] | cbf bin folder. this contains the _setupContainerFramework_ script and test script.
+ CBF['debug'] | when set to 1 (from DEBUG_TRACE build arguement) causes action scripts to be verbose.
- CBF['action'] | actions folder.
+ CBF['action'] | project actions folder.
 This contains the folders over which the framework iterates.
  CBF['lib'] | cbf library folder.
 This contains the framework bashlib scripts.
  CBF['templates'] | action template folders.
 This is the framework copy of the `action_folders`